 Of course, it’s always best to use other technical indicators in conjunction with MAs to confirm your exit signal.
 For instance, you could wait for the RSI indicator to become overbought or oversold before taking action.
 Or, you could look for candlestick patterns like bearish reversals or bullish reversals.

 Even using the best moving averages for swing trading can become time-consuming, complicated, and at times, inaccurate.
 Fortunately, there is a better way to conduct analysis that requires no manual work on your end.
 You can effortlessly find opportunities and identify entry/exit points – no guesswork, no emotion.
 Just sound investment principles that have been perfected over the course of the past decades.
 Sounds too good to be true?
-It’s not – our stock forecast website is the #1 resource for investors looking to simplify things while earning better returns.
+It’s not – our stock analysis software is the #1 resource for investors looking to simplify things while earning better returns.

 The VectorVest system boils down all fundamental and technical analyses into three proprietary ratings: Relative Value, Relative Safety, and Relative Timing.
 These make up the VST (value, safety, timing) rating a stock is given.
 All of these ratings are easy to understand, ranked on a scale of 0.00-2.00.
 The closer to 2.00, the better a stock is performing against the average.
 And, this system provides investors with a clear buy, sell, or hold recommendation for any given stock.
 You can still use technical indicators – like moving averages – to help validate opportunities and time entries/exits.
 But, the point is that you don’t have to.
 Wouldn’t it be nice to earn more profits while spending less time in front of a screen?
 That’s the value behind VectorVest.